A Practical Decision Table for C# async/await - Task.Run and ConfigureAwait

 }

-So you need to decide:
+So you need to decide in advance:

-Task.WhenAll starts all created tasks at once.
+Task.WhenAll runs every task you created at once.

-Parallel.ForEachAsync makes that intent easy to read.
+Parallel.ForEachAsync makes that intent very readable.

 public async Task DownloadAndSaveAsync(IEnumerable<string> urls, CancellationToken cancellationToken)